anbox-cloud/discourse-docs/exp/anbox-cloud.md

 <a name="lxd"></a>
 ## LXD

-Anbox Cloud includes LXD for hosting and managing the Ubuntu containers that run the nested Android containers.
+Anbox Cloud includes LXD for hosting and managing the Ubuntu instances that run the nested Android containers.

 LXD is installed through the [`ams-lxd` charm](https://charmhub.io/ams-lxd), which adds some Anbox-specific configuration to LXD.
 AMS configures LXD automatically and fully manages it, which means that in most scenarios, you do not need to worry about LXD at all.

-If you want to monitor LXD, you can always run `lxc list` to display the existing containers.
-For the full deployment, LXD hosts the AMS containers.
-If you run the Anbox Cloud Appliance, LXD also containerises the Anbox Cloud deployment, which means that it hosts containers for the different Juju machines that Anbox Cloud requires:
+If you want to monitor LXD, you can always run `lxc list` to display the existing instances.
+For the full deployment, LXD hosts the instances created by AMS.
+If you run the Anbox Cloud Appliance, LXD hosts instances for the different Juju machines that Anbox Cloud requires:

 ```
 +--------------------------+---------+------------------------+------+-----------+-----------+----------+